-It’s almost Valentine’s Day.
-It’s also, not coincidentally, National Marriage Week here in the States and in the U.K. In support of this effort to affirm marriage, I could list all the reasons why marriage matters; but this two-page document does a better job.
+In support of this effort to affirm marriage, I could list all the reasons why marriage matters; but this two-page document does a great job already.

 1. By the time you hit 30, the likelihood of your deciding that marriage and family—not career—is the most important thing in your life is astronomically high.

 The truth is, you’ve been misled—by your parents, by your teachers, by your mentors, and by the culture.
 You’re told the most important thing in life will be your career.
 That will not be true for 99% of you.
 Once you hit a certain age, having a strong marriage and healthy, happy kids becomes paramount, and if you haven’t prepared in advance—by making smart decisions in your love life that lead to a happy marriage, by choosing a career path that works well with motherhood, by staying near family so when the time comes you have the help you need—you will very likely regret it.

 2. Whom you choose to marry, not which career you choose, is the single most important decision you’ll ever make.

 If you choose well, and by that I mean marrying a man of strong character who’s gainfully employed (I know, I know, you want to know where those guys are—I wrote about that here in 2012), you stand a better chance of being successfully married.
 If you choose poorly, by marrying someone who’s still in the process of ‘finding himself,’ or because it’s convenient (you’ve been together this long, so you might as well), or simply because you love him, your marriage will be a ticking time bomb.
 Love is not enough to make a marriage work.
 The decision about whom to marry must be practical, purposeful and smart.
 Almost as if you’re making—get ready because this may make you cringe—a business transaction.

 3. The quality of your marriage will have more effect on your happiness and well-being than anything else in life.